pybites/challenges/16/README.md

 Before running the script use the following enviornment variables to configure mail service.

 ```
+export api_key = api key which you get by sign up on wordlink
 export MAIL_ACCOUNT= your mail address
 export MAIL_PASSWORD= mail password
 export MAILTO= recipient's mail address